Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves an overview of internal event system scripts and rules, using a specific verb and resource.
-It distinguishes from the sibling 'get_event' which presumably gets a single event, though it could be more explicit about the distinction.
+The description clearly states it provides an overview of the internal event system scripts and rules, which distinguishes it from the singular get_event sibling.
+However, it could be more explicit about listing events.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.